-Other notable features include the customizable lighting, extendable mic, and USB charging.
+Other notable features include customizable lighting, extendable mic, and USB charging.
 As far as mid-range wireless gaming headphones go, you can’t get much better than the JBL Quantum 800.

 Yet another mid-range beauty on our list, the SteelSeries Arctis 7 costs just under $150 but can be described as a complete package and one of the best wireless gaming headsets available on the market today.

-For the relatively high price you would have to pay to get this wireless gaming headset, you would expect premium sound and lots of comfort, both of which the Arctis 7 delivers with lots to spare.
+For the relatively high price, you would have to pay to get this wireless gaming headset, you would expect premium sound and lots of comfort, both of which the Arctis 7 delivers with lots to spare.

 In addition to that this headset is compatible with lots of devices including mobile, Switch, PC, Xbox One, and PS4.

-In terms of design, the Arctis 7 delivers quite well, but this is not attributable to attention drawing gimmicks as you would see in other headphones.
+In terms of design, the Arctis 7 delivers quite well, but this is not attributable to attention-drawing gimmicks as you would see in other headphones.
 The Arctis 7 is designed to be elegant, rather than flashy.
 It has a sleek, sophisticated, streamlined appearance, and is designed to easily conform to the shape and size of your head.

-This is a gaming headphone which you wouldn’t mind taking around with you as you go for a walk.
+This is a gaming headphone that you wouldn’t mind taking around with you as you go for a walk.
 The fact that it is compatible with your mobile means it would actually be useful whilst you are wearing it on your head.
-The device comes in either white or black, and can be easily tossed into a bag for easy transportation.
+The device comes in either white or black and can be easily tossed into a bag for easy transportation.
 The ear cups are even rotatable to ease packing.

 The only downside to this headset is the fact that to make use of some of the features, you have to go through some annoying workarounds.
 However, apart from that, this is as good as gaming headphones can get.

-When you factor in the elastic headband for easy use, the 24 hour battery, compatibility with several important platforms, a very high comfort factor, directional sound, and a host of customizable features, the SteelSeries Arctis 7 easily tops many lists for being practical, versatile, and functional.
+When you factor in the elastic headband for easy use, the 24-hour battery, compatibility with several important platforms, a very high comfort factor, directional sound, and a host of customizable features, the SteelSeries Arctis 7 easily tops many lists for being practical, versatile, and functional.